VadimKol/rsschool-cv/cv.md

         return value.toString().split('').map(a=>Math.pow(a,value.toString().length)).reduce((a,b)=>a+b) == value ? true : false;
     }
     ```
-6. Bank(PRBB - <http://prbb.ru>) - 2 years as TSQL developer + client side on PowerScript, CBS(core banking system) 2014-2015
+6. Bank - [PRBB](http://prbb.ru) - 2 years as TSQL developer + client side on PowerScript, CBS(core banking system) 2014-2015
     <https://vadimkol.github.io> (few landings with Gulp:Pug+SCSS, Gulp:SCSS and pure HTML+CSS with a little bit js)
 7. 2013 Saratov Chernyshevsky State University / Faculty of Computer Science and Information Technologies / Department of Computer Security and Cryptography Theory
     Course from <https://frontendblok.com/> at 2019 to upgrade and practise HTML and CSS knowledge